JKleine/JupyterBookUpdate/_sources/guides/rapids.md

 ```
 singularity shell --nv rapidsai.sif
 ```
-You shoud see a prompt like this "singularity >>" which means you are inside the container now. you can now interactive with the container, or exit using exit.
+You shoud see a prompt like this "singularity >>" which means you are inside the container now. you can now interact with the container, or exit using exit.
 First activate the rapids environment. without it none of the rapids libriaries load.
 ```
 source activate rapids